isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2G

-"As a person,I believe in lifelong education.
+As a person,I believe in lifelong education.
 As an educator,I hope to instill, amongst children, learning by understanding and never by rote memorisation.
 Learning is social and its good and fun to learn from one another.
 Never be afraid to fail.
-Just keep trying!"
+Just keep trying!

 [**kavitha_kiresnasamy@schools.gov.sg**](mailto:kavitha_kiresnasamy@schools.gov.sg)